What is a Flat Character? (And How to Fix One)

-Gandalf from Lord of the Rings
+4. Gandalf from Lord of the Rings

-Summed up in one sentence?
-A wise wizard who acts as a force for good.
+Summed up in one sentence: A wise wizard who acts as a force for good.

-Cinderella from Cinderella (1950)
+5. Cinderella from Cinderella

-Summed up in one sentence?
-A pretty, gentle, passive girl with a heart of gold.
+Summed up in one sentence: A pretty, gentle, passive girl with a heart of gold.

-Mary Jane from Spiderman (2002)
+6. Mary Jane from Spider-Man

-Summed up in one sentence?
-The girl next door who’s the object of Peter Parker’s affection.
+Summed up in one sentence: The girl next door who’s the object of Peter Parker’s affection.

-Karen Smith from Mean Girls (2004)
+7. Karen Smith from Mean Girls

-Summed up in one sentence?
-A popular high school student who isn’t the brightest bulb in the box.
+Summed up in one sentence: A popular high school student who isn’t the brightest bulb in the box.

-Role in the story: To be the comic relief.
+Purpose in the story: To be the comic relief.
 (Though, to be fair, she would unquestionably make a great weather reporter!)

-Mr Collins from Pride and Prejudice
+8. Mr Collins from Pride and Prejudice

-Summed up in one sentence?
-A silly, pompous, vain, obsequious clergyman with narcissistic tendencies.
+Summed up in one sentence: A silly, pompous, vain, obsequious clergyman with narcissistic tendencies.

-Role in the story: To represent the stereotype of the silly, servile parts of British society that Jane Austen ends up eviscerating.
+Purpose in the story: To represent the stereotype of the silly, servile parts of British society that Jane Austen ends up eviscerating.

-Why do authors write flat characters?
+So why do authors write flat characters?

 - Minor characters are needed.
 These characters don’t need depth, as they exist in order to further a three-dimensional protagonist along on their journey.